mathiser/inference_server/README.md

         task_uid = json.loads(res.content)
 ```

-When a task is submitted and you have successfully received the task_uid, you poll the server to check if the job is done.
+When a task is submitted, and you have successfully received the task_uid, you poll the server to check if the job is done.
 ```
 res = requests.get(url=https://<domain>/api/tasks/{uid})
 if res.ok: